SS Corvus (1919): Calmar Steamship Corporation

-In 1927 Bethlehem Steel founded Calmar Steamship Corp. as a whole subsidiary company to transport steel and steel products from the company's steel mills in Maryland and Pennsylvania to the West Coast costumers.
+In 1927 Bethlehem Steel founded Calmar Steamship Corp. as a whole subsidiary company to transport steel and steel products from the company's steel mills in Maryland and Pennsylvania to the West Coast customers.
 Calmar transported exclusively Bethlehem's products westbound but served as a common carrier carrying lumber and other cargoes on their return voyages eastwards for a variety of shippers.

 In November 1929 it was reported that Calmar Steamship Corp. placed a bid in the amount of US$937,500 for five steamers operated by Planet Steamship Corp. with Corvus being valued at US$179,843 Approximately two weeks later the sale went through and all five vessels were sold to Calmar increasing the size of their operational intercoastal fleet to eleven vessels.
 Following the sale all five new vessels were renamed according to Calmar Steamship established naming pattern, where the names of the ships consisted of two parts, the prefix corresponding to a state, city or facility operated by Bethlehem Steel, and the second part consisting of word "-mar", an abbreviation for Maryland.
 Under this naming tradition, Corvus became Flomar and was turned to her new owners after reconditioning and repairs were done.
 Flomar cleared out of Philadelphia on her first trip for Calmar Steamship carrying 7,700 tons of steel and other cargo on 25 January 1930, passed through the Panama Canal on February 4 and arrived in Los Angeles on February 17.
 After unloading approximately 3,400 tons of cargo in California the steamer proceeded further north to unload the rest of her cargo and load lumber for her return trip.

 Flomar remained in the intercoastal service through the early part of 1941.
 For example, in March 1934 she delivered a variety of goods to California from the East Coast including canned goods, machinery and even several luxury automobiles.
 In December 1932 she had to fight off a strong gale off Cape Meares resulting in her deck cargo shifting.
 The freighter managed to make the port even though she had a list of 22°.
 After restoring her load, the ship was able to continue her journey.

 In November 1934 during one of her usual trips from Los Angeles to Baltimore Flomar became disabled after losing her propeller about forty miles away from the Panama Canal.
 The vessel was towed into port for evaluation and repairs.
 After examination it was discovered that the vessel broke her tail shaft and was put into drydock for quick repairs.
 She was able to depart on December 10 and continue on to her destination.